JanuaryCervical Health Awareness Month

 - The HPV vaccine (shots) can prevent HPV.

 - Cervical cancer can often be prevented with regular screening tests (called Pap tests) and follow-up care.

 Cervical cancer screenings can help detect abnormal (changed) cells early, before they turn into cancer.
 Most deaths from cervical cancer could be prevented by regular Pap tests and follow-up care.

 How can Cervical Health Awareness Month make a difference?

 We can use this opportunity to spread the word about important steps women can take to stay healthy.

 - Encourage women to get their well-woman visit this year.

-- Let women know that the health care reform law covers well-woman visits and cervical cancer screening.
+- Let women know that most insurance plans must cover well-woman visits and cervical cancer screening.
 This means that, depending on their insurance, women can get these services at no cost to them.